Environment of Karachi: Water pollution

-200–800 mg/L and high levels of fat and other solid wastes, as well as notable pathogen contamination.
-Pesticides are also often added for hide conservation during transport.

-With solid wastes representing up to 70% of the wet weight of the original hides, the tanning process comes at a considerable strain on water treatment installations.

 Industrial

 Karachi’s industries generate a cocktail of chemicals and toxic substances, and a significant amount of industrial effluent is discharged into creeks, rivers, or the sea.

 Textile

 Pakistan exports textile products and the Textile mill effluents is causing huge pollution of its water.
 Textile mill effluents (TMEs) are wastewater discharges from textile mills that are involved in wet processes such as scouring, neutralizing, desizing, mercerizing, carbonizing, fulling, bleaching, dyeing, printing and other wet finishing activities.
 They are not generated at facilities that conduct only dry processing (carding, spinning, weaving and knitting), laundering or manufacturing of synthetic fibres through chemical processes.

-Environmental Management

-Environmental management comprises two terms: environment and management.
-So at first, we have to know, what management is.
-Then we can easily understand about the environmental management.

-Management is the process of planning, designing, controlling, coordinating, staffing or leading to acquire a desired objective.

-At first, one views about management functionally, such as measuring quantity, adjusting plans, meeting goals.
-This applies even in situation where planning does not take place.
-From this perspective, Henri Fayol considers management to consist of six functions:

-Whatever, everyday we are managing everything, every idea.
-It leads the proper to reach the desired goal.

-Environmental management system is a systematic approach of planning, designing, coordinating, leading and controlling all the activities and what objectives/ functions of any entity to have a desired outcome in terms of enhancing environmental quality.